FOREX-Dollar drops broadly after weaker-than-forecast jobs data

 * Traders add to bets Fed will raise rates in early 2015

-* St. Louis Fed’s Bullard says Fed should wait for more data
+* St. Louis Fed President Bullard says Fed should wait for more data

 By Julie Haviv

-Aug 2 (Reuters) - The dollar fell against the euro and the yen on Friday as weak signals on the U.S. labor market lessened expectations that the Federal Reserve would start reducing its bond purchases in the near term.
+NEW YORK, Aug 2 (Reuters) - The dollar slumped against the euro and the yen on Friday as varied signals about the U.S. labor market lessened expectations the Federal Reserve would start reducing its bond purchases as early as next month.

 “Any misconceptions that the Fed was looking to taper in September have been blown out of the water today after the nonfarm payrolls number disappoints to the n‘th degree,” said Douglas Borthwick, managing director at Chapdelaine Foreign Exchange in New York.